baden03/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==
-* removed outdated extract method for shortcode atts
+* complete re-write using new print-elements method by [@szepeshazi](https://github.com/szepeshazi/print-elements)
+* Fully tested with WordPress 5.8.2